This programme is ideal for aspiring medical students looking to improve their CV and deepen their understanding of medicine.

 Days 3-6

-The main aim of this program is to allow you to learn from experienced doctors through observation and gain some basic and practical, medical work experience.
+The main aim of this programme is to allow you to learn from experienced doctors through observation and gain some basic and practical medical work experience.

 You will rotate through various hospitals in the Chitwan District and learn how different departments run.

-Most of their learning will be done through shadowing medical professionals and attending workshops, helping them learn skills, such as how to check vital signs, and develop knowledge in:
+Most of the learning will be done through shadowing medical professionals and attending workshops, helping your students learn skills, such as how to check vital signs, and develop knowledge in:

 > Anatomy